hbe72/myst-nb-glue-issue/intro.md

 ## Pandas dataframe glued without texts in between

 Here {numref}`tbl-pandas-left-again` left aligned, then  {numref}`tbl-pandas-center-again` center aligned and {numref}`tbl-pandas-right-again` right aligned.

-This should demonstrate the completely missing table of {numref}`tbl-pandas-center-again` (version dependent).
+In addition to the previous chapter this chapter should demonstrate the completely missing table of {numref}`tbl-pandas-center-again` (version dependent).
+The caption exists but the figure (rendered dataframe) is missing.

 ```{glue:figure} glued_df
 :name: "tbl-pandas-left-again"